learn-co-curriculum/dsc-json-v2-1/README.md

 root = tree.getroot()
 ```

-Afterwards, we can iterate through the root node's children:
+Afterwards, you can iterate through the root node's children:

 ```python